Tiramisu Overnight Oats

 Substitutions

-Oats Substitutions--Old-fashioned oats give a great texture to this breakfast without breaking down too much like quick oats.
-Uncooked steel-cut oats, conversely, wouldn't get soft enough for me.
+Oats Substitutions--Old-fashioned oats give a great texture to this breakfast without breaking down too much.
+You can use quick oats, but I find it best to use half as much milk.

 Milk Substitutions--I use cow milk at my house, but alternative milk would certainly work just fine here.
 So go on, use your oat milk, soy milk, coconut milk, goat milk, or almond milk for Tiramisu Overnight Oats.